• Skip to primary navigation

 1 - Sambuca

-Sambuca is an Italian anise-flavored liqueur that is, like Galliano, clear and typically served after a meal as a digestif.
-It shares a similar anise flavor but is not as sweet or as herbal.
+Sambuca is an Italian anise-flavored liqueur that is, like Galliano, clear and typically served after a meal as a digestif (often made from star anise, Illicium verum).

 Sambuca is noted for its strong black licorice taste, which can present with slight hints of elderflowers.
-It’s sweeter than Galliano, and when used to substitute, this is crucial to consider.
+It's sweeter than Galliano, and when used to substitute, this is important to consider.

 2 - Herbsaint

-Herbsaint has a prominent anise flavor with herbal undertones and a slightly spicy finish.
-It’s less sweet than Galliano but still brings a complex herbal richness to cocktails.
+Herbsaint has a prominent anise flavor with herbal undertones and a slightly spicy finish (with warm, licorice-forward notes).
+It's less sweet than Galliano but still brings a complex herbal richness to cocktails.

 3 - Ouzo

-Ouzo is a Greek anise-flavored aperitif that is clear and turns milky when mixed with water, a phenomenon known as the ouzo effect.
+Ouzo is a Greek anise-flavored aperitif that is clear and turns milky when mixed with water, a phenomenon known as the ouzo effect (typically 37-50% ABV).

 Ouzo is strong in anise flavor with a notable spice and a pleasant sweetness.
 It's similar to Galliano in terms of anise presence but lacks the herbal complexity and vanilla sweetness.